ARTICLE I – MEMBERSHIP

 d.
 Any fifty (5O) or more members, by so petitioning the Board not less than thirty (3O) days prior to the date of such special or annual meeting, may cause the Cooperative, with the cost to be borne by the Cooperative, to mail to all members any opposing or alternative positions which they may have to the proposals that have been submitted or any recommendations that the Board has made.

-The provisions of (a), (b), (c) and (d) above shall not apply to a sale, lease, lease-sale, exchange, transfer or other disposition to one or more telephone cooperatives if the substantive or actual legal effect thereof is to merge or consolidate with such other one or more telephone cooperatives.
+The provisions of (a), (b), (c) and (d) above shall not apply to a sale, lease, lease-sale, exchange, transfer or other disposition to one or more communications cooperatives if the substantive or actual legal effect thereof is to merge or consolidate with such other one or more communications cooperatives.

 SECTION 9.2 Dissolution